webdesignsbytom/arduPlot3D/Tickets.md

 # Tickets

-1. When creating a loop the loop menu and icon need to be animated
-2. When you create a new loop the menu container should glow to show its active
-3. Update use of classes for move/tap types
-4. colour swatches for data types
+1. colour swatches for data types ? icon
-5. When loop is selected only show their points on the canvas
+2. When loop is selected only show their points on the canvas
+3. Scroll to latest data point in list